-(4) Pursuant to the terms of Mr. Warke's consulting agreement, he is entitled to receive a success fee in the event of a Change of Control.
-For the purposes of this table, the success fee has been classified as a bonus.
+(4) Pursuant to the terms of their respective consulting agreements, a success fee or completion bonus is payable in the event of a Change of Control.
+For the purposes of this table, the success fee or completion bonus as applicable has been classified as a bonus.